joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 7.2.
 On termination for any reason:

-7.2.1. all rights granted to you under this Licence shall cease;\\
+7.2.1. all rights granted to you under this Licence shall cease;

-7.2.2. you must immediately cease all activities authorised by this Licence; and\\
+7.2.2. you must immediately cease all activities authorised by this Licence; and

 7.2.3. you must immediately and permanently delete or remove the Software from all computer equipment in your possession, and immediately destroy or return to us (at our option) all copies of the Software and Documents then in your possession, custody or control and, in the case of destruction, certify to us that you have done so.

 ## 8 COMMUNICATIONS BETWEEN US

 8.1.
-We may update the terms of this Licence at any time on notice to you in accordance with this Condition 8..
-Your continued use of the Software and Documents following the deemed receipt and service of the notice under Condition 8.3. shall constitute your acceptance to the terms of this Licence, as varied.
-If you do not wish to accept the terms of the Licence (as varied) you must immediately stop using and accessing the Software and Document on the deemed receipt and service of the notice.
+We may update the terms of this Licence at any time on notice to you in accordance with this Condition 8.
+Your continued use of the Software and Documents following the deemed receipt and service of the notice under Condition 8.3 shall constitute your acceptance of the terms of this Licence, as varied.
+If you do not wish to accept the terms of the Licence (as varied) you must immediately stop using and accessing the Software and Documents on the deemed receipt and service of the notice.

 8.2.
-If we have to contact you, we will do so by email provided in accordance with your registration of the Software.
+If we have to contact you, we will do so by the email provided in accordance with your registration of the Software.

 8.3.
 Note that any notice:

-8.3.1. given by us to you will be deemed received and properly served 24 hours after it is first posted on our website, 24 hours after an email is sent, and\\
+8.3.1. given by us to you will be deemed received and properly served 24 hours after it is first posted on our website, or 24 hours after an email is sent; and

 8.3.2. given by you to us will be deemed received and properly served 24 hours after an email is sent.

 8.4.
 In proving the service of any notice, it will be sufficient to prove, in the case of posting on our website, that the website was generally accessible to the public for a period of 24 hours after the first posting of the notice; and, in the case of an email, that such email was sent to the email address of the recipient given for these purposes.

 ## 9 EVENTS OUTSIDE OUR CONTROL

 9.1.
 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under this Licence that is caused by an Event Outside Our Control.
-An Event Outside Our Control is defined below in Condition 9.2..
+An Event Outside Our Control is defined below in Condition 9.2.

 9.2.
 An Event Outside Our Control means any act or event beyond our reasonable control, including without limitation failure of public or private telecommunications networks.